Hastings $11 million winner has finally claimed their prize

 The lucky $11 million Hastings Powerball winner has handed in their winning ticket after sitting on it for nearly a week.

-Lotto told Hawke's Bay Today on Tuesday that the winner had come forward.
+Lotto told Hawke's Bay Today on Tuesday the winner had come forward.

 The new multi-millionaire did not wish to be identified or make any comment on the win.